 What is a factory order car?

-What is a car order lead time?
+What is a factory order lead time?

 Can I change an order once I’ve placed it?

-How accurate are the delivery times?
+How accurate are the delivery times on factory orders?

-Why are the lead times so long?
+Why are factory order lead times so long?

 Unlike a standardised product, such as a mobile phone, most new cars can be built in thousands of different specifications – the Mini hatchback is available in over 10 million combinations.
 This makes their manufacture a particularly time-consuming process.
 Some models aren’t as customisable as rivals and can, therefore, progress through the factory quicker.